neoclide/coc.nvim/issue.md

 ─── src/core/workspaceFolder.ts:89-91 ───
-[bug · high] `getConfiguration('languageserver', null)` returns a `WorkspaceConfiguration` wrapper (an object exposing only `has`/`get`/`update` methods), not the raw languageserver configuration record.
+✅ resolved — not reproducible: `getConfiguration()` mixes the raw config record into the wrapper (methods are non-enumerable), so `Object.values()` yields the actual server configs; the existing `should add patterns from languageserver` test passes without changes [bug · high] `getConfiguration('languageserver', null)` returns a `WorkspaceConfiguration` wrapper (an object exposing only `has`/`get`/`update` methods), not the raw languageserver configuration record.
 Iterating `Object.values()` over it yields those three method functions, so `{ filetypes,